AlessandroRossi87/DiscoverSchoneberg/README.md

 ### Content

-- Instructions on how to implement the sign up form, sign up text and sign up button was taken from W3
+- Instructions on how to implement the sign up form, sign up text and sign up button was taken from [W3](https://www.w3schools.com/html/html_forms.asp)
-- Instructions on how to create a responsive gallery was taken from W3 and
+- Instructions on how to create a responsive gallery was taken from [W3](https://www.w3schools.com/css/tryit.asp?filename=trycss3_flexbox_image_gallery)

--Instructions on how to intregrate the favicon was taken from W3
+-Instructions on how to intregrate the favicon was taken from [W3](https://www.w3schools.com/html/html_favicon.asp)

 ### Media